 One of the requirements of the Federal Information Security Management Act (FISMA) is that agencies report to the Office of Management and Budget on how effectively they are managing their privacy program.
 GSA, along with all other federal agencies, must report on training being offered to ensure that all agency personnel and contractors with access to federal data are familiar with privacy laws.
 Plus recent events have highlighted federal agencies’ responsibility to secure and protect personally identifiable information that is maintained in electronic and paper form.

-The Office of the Chief People Officer has developed Privacy Training 101 to meet this requirement.
+The Office of the Chief Information Security Officer has developed Privacy Training 101 to meet this requirement.
 Privacy Training 101 is a reflection of GSA’s policies on protecting personally identifiable information (PII).
 All GSA employees and contractors are required to complete privacy and security awareness training annually.
-New employees and contractors are required to complete training within 60 days of employment.
+New employees and contractors are required to complete training within 30 days of employment.

 Privacy Training 101

 The topics covered include Privacy Laws, Recognizing Privacy Act Records, Handling Privacy Act Information, Understanding Rights of Access, Foiling Information Thieves and Protecting Privacy Information.
 The training program provides employees and contractors the laws that regulate all Privacy Programs and GSA’s policies on how privacy protected information should be identified and handled.
 The Privacy Office tracks completion to ensure that all employees and contractors meet this training requirement.

 Privacy Training 201

 Privacy Training 201 is for Human Resources Specialists, Payroll Specialists, Managers, Supervisors, and similar staff who work with Personally Identifiable Information (PII) as part of their work duties.
 It provides best practices for handling and disseminating PII.
 This is a mandatory training program for GSA employees and contractors.
 The Privacy Office tracks completion to ensure that targeted employees and contractors meet this training requirement.